Frank Weston Benson: Wildlife

 Before Benson began his Impressionist paintings of his family, he made many seascape and landscape paintings.
 He used several mediums or techniques to capture his love of wildlife, including wash, watercolor, oil, lithography and etching.
 Regarding his artistic mastery, Peabody Essex Museum curator Dean Lahikainen commented: "Benson was a unique artist, in that he had mastered so many different mediums and subjects.
 And from his early works right until the very end, light is what he was interested in."

-Reminiscent of Benson's original goal as an artist to become an ornithological illustrator, birds were the subjects of most of his washes, etchings, and watercolors.
+Benson's original goal as an artist to become an ornithological illustrator, and birds were the subjects of most of his washes, etchings, and watercolors.
+He was a charter member of the Essex County Ornithological Club in Massachusetts, and served as president for the first 18 years of its existence.
+He designed the club's seal and provided woodcuts to illustrate its annual bulletin.
+In 1935 he created a painting of canvasback ducks that served as the model for the second Federal Duck Stamp issued by the U.S. Fish and Wildlife Service to support the conservation of migratory waterfowl and their habitats.